Slushi-Github/hxCompileU/README.md

 haxe build.hxml
 ```

-After that, you will get your executable “haxeCompileU” in the ``output`` folder, for the moment, copy it to the root of the project you need it.
+After that, you will get your executable “haxeCompileU” in the ``export`` folder, for the moment, copy it to the root of the project you need it.

 #### First, initialize your project, that is, create the configuration JSON file that HxCompileU will use, you can create it using this command:
 ``{haxeCompileUProgram} --prepare``